 Richard Schuberth > Press Conference

-So he quotes: once again a colorful, exciting and enduring meeting encompassing the accordion is expected.
-In contrast to previous festivals where emphasis was given mainly to stylistic merit, almost nearly all styles are represented in this festival.
-Music of varying concievement, fusions through time and space, boundless fantasy and clever reduction, Meditaranean, East European, Alpine, Latin-American, Celtic-Atlantic, Scandinavian, Klesmer, Musette, Tango, Gypsy, Jazz, Cajun, Zydeco, Chamame´, Rhythm and Reel, Swing, Latin – these are the mosaic stones which thus result in the overall picture ACCORDION FESTIVAL.
+In any case, he explained the events for which he cites the sun: Once again, a colorful, exciting and enduring gathering is expected to greet the accordion.
+Unlike previous festivals, which focused on stylistic values, almost all styles are represented in this festival.
+Various fascinating music, fusions through time and space, limitless fantasy and clever reduction, Meditarian, Eastern European, Alpine, Latin American, Celtic-Atlantic, Scandinavian, Klesmer, Musette, Tango, Gypsy, Jazz, Cajun, Zydeco, Chamame, Rhythm and Reel Swing, Latin - these are the mosaic stones that make up the overall picture of ACCORDION FESTIVAL.

 Track 5: Frank Marocco Quartet (U.S.A.) with “Freedom Flight”

 Track 6: Dr. Bajan and Band (Russia) with “Meine Frau”(my wife)